October 1, 1988: The day Steffi Graf won the “Golden Grand Slam”

 Steffi Graf

-• Gabriela Sabatini: the first player to beat Graf in 1988
+• Gabriela Sabatini: The only player to beat Graf so far in 1988

 She also claimed eight titles on the tour, the most important one in Boca Raton in 1988, where she was the first player to beat Graf that year (2-6, 6-3, 6-1).
 Just before the US Open, she triumphed in Montreal, defeating Natasha Zvereva in the final (6-2, 6-1), and in New York, she finished runner-up to Graf (6-3, 3-6, 6-1).